edo9300/Make-Forwarder-Dsi/README.md

 *Adapted from https://nmoleo.gitlab.io/guide-to-edo9300s-make-forwarder-dsi/*

 ## Step 0: The How and Why
+### How does it work?
+Make Forwarder creates DSiWare applications in the DSi home menu that launch preset NDS ROMs using the same NDS-Bootstrap application that TWiLight Menu++ uses.

 ### Why should I use Make Forwarder?
-The simple answer is flexibility - it allows you to run NDS roms, DSiWare, and system titles, all from the same menu without going through Unlaunch.
+The simple answer is flexibility - it allows you to run NDS roms, DSiWare, and system titles, all from the same menu without going through Unlaunch or TWiLight Menu++.
 It is also a little faster to load and (in some people's opinions) looks nicer than TWiLight Menu++.

-### How does it work?
-I'm not the author of the code, so I don't know exactly how it works, but the simple answer is that it uses the same NDS-Bootstrap application that TWiLight Menu++ uses, but registers the apps in the System Menu as DSiWare instead of using TWiLight Menu++ to access them.

 ### What's this fork?
 In newer versions of TWiLight Menu++, the save files are located in a seperate directory `saves`, so this fork aims to maintain compatibility without further configuring.